 Documents, videos, pictures, etc. How many files are you holding onto?
 Many people think it’s safe to hold on to everything.
 That may or may not be true, depending on your industry.
 But saving everything doesn’t mean all the files have to be on your computer.
 Invest in an external storage drive and move any files you’re not actively using there.
 Cloud storage is another option.

 4. Desktop Icons

 Do you know what the background image of your desktop looks like?
-Start by pinning the programs you use the most to your taskbar or start menu.
-Next, remove lesser-used programs and files.
-You can use the Windows key (PC) to search or Spotlight (Mac) when you need them.
-Then delete all icons except the trash bin from your desktop.
-These icons are only a shortcut to the program, and deleting them does not remove the program from your system.
+If you can’t see it through the mess of program icons, it’s time to clean it up.
+Pin the programs you use the most to your taskbar or start menu.
+The rest, you can search for when you need them.
+Then delete ALL icons except the trash bin from your desktop.
+These icons are only a shortcut to the program.
+Deleting them does not remove the program from your system.

 5. Don’t Forget Your Phone

-Smartphones have become an extension of the clutter on our computers.
+Smartphones have basically become an extension of the clutter on our computers.
 Start with photos.
-Any that you wouldn’t print or share in some other way delete.
+Any that you wouldn’t print or share in some other way, delete.
 Use cloud storage to save the rest and organize them into folders.
-Continue the process by removing apps you don’t use, keeping your phone’s main screen clear using folders, etc. With the costs of new phones being so high, taking these simple steps is a huge money saver!
+Continue the process by removing apps you don’t use and keep your phone’s main screen clear using folders, etc. With the cost of a new phone being so, taking these simple steps is a huge money saver!